alan345/TER/README.md

 ## Features

-- Authentication
+- Authentication with JWT and HttpOnly cookies
-- Example of a CRUD operation
+- Example of pulling data from an external REST API ([random-data-api.com](https://random-data-api.com/))

 ## Installation